 Through the community engagement key issues surrounding the protection of the rural character of the parish and future growth were identified.
-Issues raised included the design of new development, expansion of caravan sites.
-The policies in this section seek to inform future development including the need to provide for a balanced mix of new homes, in a planned, well-designed and sustainable manner in line with the vision and aims of the plan.
+Specifically issues included the design of new development, expansion of caravan sites and provision of Gypsy and Traveller sites.
+These policies seek to inform future development and address local housing needs, and provide a balanced mix of new homes, in a planned, well-designed and sustainable manner in line with the vision and aims of the plan.

-Stoke upon Tern has a distinctive rural character and the Neighbourhood Plan aims to protect the existing character and to enhance the quality of the built environment.
+Stoke upon Tern has a distinctive rural character.
+It is important that all new development is well designed, in order to protect the existing character and to enhance the quality of the built environment.